 Avoid the inevitable plateau by prioritizing your personal learning.

-The cool thing is that lessons come in many forms; it doesn’t just have to be one-on-one sessions on court with a coach.
+The great thing is that padel tennis lessons come in many forms; it doesn’t just have to be one-on-one sessions on court with a coach.
 Actually, if you are working with a good coach then group lessons can be the best way to learn, afterall padel is always played in a 4 so training should be too!

-There a variety of strategies for learning padel:
+There a variety of strategies for learning padel tennis

 - Watching a recording of your padel game and having a coach analyze it for you.
 We regularly post match analysis videos on our YouTube playlist here.